October 26, 2012

 There are three main techniques for frying chickens: pan frying, deep frying and broasting;

 Pan frying (or shallow frying) requires a frying pan of sturdy construction (cast iron works best) and a source of fat that does not fully immerse the chicken.
-The chicken pieces are prepared as above, then fried.
 Generally the fat is heated to a temperature hot enough to seal (without browning, at this point) the outside of the chicken pieces.
 Once the pieces have been added to the hot fat and sealed, the temperature is reduced.
 There is debate as to how often to turn the chicken pieces, with one camp arguing for often turning and even browning, and the other camp pushing for letting the pieces render skin side down and only turning when absolutely necessary.
 Once the chicken pieces are close to being done the temperature is raised and the pieces are browned to the desired color (some cooks add small amounts of butter at this point to enhance browning).
 The moisture from the chicken that sticks and browns on the bottom of the pan become the fonds required to make gravy.
-Chicken Maryland is made when the pan of chicken pieces, and fat, is placed in the oven to cook, for a majority of the overall cooking time, basically "fried in the oven."
+Chicken Maryland is made when the pan of chicken pieces, and fat, is placed in the oven to cook for a majority of the overall cooking time, basically "fried in the oven."

 Deep frying requires a deep fryer or other device in which the chicken pieces can be completely submerged in hot fat.
-The pieces are floured as above or battered using a batter of flour and liquid (and seasonings) mixed together.
+The pieces are floured or battered using a batter of flour and liquid (and seasonings) mixed together.
 The batter can/may contain ingredients like eggs, milk, and leavening.
 The fat is heated in the deep fryer to the desired temperature.
 The pieces are added to the fat and a constant temperature is maintained throughout the cooking process.

 Broaster